-However, It’s crucial to marinate your beef tri-tip correctly.
-Not only does how you season it affect how it tastes, but it also aids in tenderizing it
+However, it’s crucial to marinate your beef tri-tip correctly.
+Not only does how you season it affect its taste, but it also aids in tenderizing it.

-So follow my steps below and you’ll turn out pitmaster-worthy tri-tip!
+So follow my steps below, and you’ll be a pitmaster-worthy tri-tip!

 Table of contents